jerrylin0505/Email-Spam-Classification/README.md

 This project aims to develop a machine learning model that can accurately classify emails as either spam or non-spam.

 ## Data
 The dataset used for this project contains a collection of emails labeled as either "spam" or "non-spam".
-The dataset can be found at [insert link].
+The dataset can be found at [http://archive.ics.uci.edu/ml/datasets/Spambase].
+File “spambase.data” contains the actual data, and files “spambase.names” and “spambase.DOCUMENTATION” contain the description of the data.
+This dataset has 4601 records, each record representing a different email message.
+Each record is described with  58  attributes  (indicated  in  the  aforementioned  .names  file):  attributes  1-57  represent  various  content-based characteristics already extracted from each email message (related to the frequency of certain words or certain punctuation symbols in a message as well as to the usage of capital letters in a message), and the last attribute represents the class label for each message (spam or non-spam).

 ## Requirements
 The following packages are required to run the code in this project:
 * numpy
 * pandas
 * scikit-learn
+* lightgbm
+* xgboost
+* scikitplot
+* matplotlib
+* seaborn

 ## Evaluation
 The model is evaluated using accuracy, precision, recall and F1-score metrics.